History of New Rochelle, New York: French character

 Of all the Huguenot settlements in America founded with the view of being distinct French colonies, New Rochelle most clearly conformed to the plans of its founders.
 The colony continued to attract French refugees until as late as 1760.
 The choice of name for the city reflected the importance of the city of La Rochelle and of the new settlement in Huguenot history and distinctly French character of the community.
 French was spoken, and it was common practice for people in neighboring areas to send their children to New Rochelle to learn the language.
 Supreme Court Chief Justice John Jay and author Washington Irving were among the most notable individuals to have been educated in the private boarding school at Trinity Church.

+Early African American community

+The town's African-American community dates back to the late 17th century, when between 14 and 18 percent of the population was black, mostly enslaved.
+The first slaves were brought to the area by the early Huguenot settlers.
+The historic black neighborhood, called Pugsley’s Hollow, was established on farmland deeded by Hannah Pugsley, a member of Westchester's large Quaker Pugsley family, to her African American servant.
+When Hanna died in 1799, she willed "my Negro Woman Hannah her freedom and That She Shall be No Longer a Slave."
+Some other enslaved residents of New Rochelle acquired their freedom by escaping from their masters; several of their names are mentioned in the Book of Negroes.

 18th century

 The French Huguenots, as Protestant Europeans, quickly assimilated into the English colony.
 Although most continued to marry within other Huguenot families over the first two generations, the colonists' use of English and their similarity in customs and race to the larger English population quickly promoted the assimilation of the Huguenots into overall society.
 By 1738 the last recorded entries in French were made on town records.